Globally the COVID-19 pandemic has had a significant impact on retail stores, and in many countries these businesses are facing lockdowns.

 6. Be Self-organized

 The main benefits of self-organized teams and companies are speed, agility, quality/customer focus, a true team feeling, and employee satisfaction.
 Such self-organization will pay off even in crisis situations.
+Use video conferencing solutions to stay in touch with your teammates or employees.

 Liip uses holacracy (one of the best-known forms of self-organisation) since 2016, however the past three weeks proved that self-organisation also works during a crisis.